ChronoSheets/ChronoSheets-Python-Client/docs/TasksApi.md

 # **tasks_get_task_by_id**
 > CSApiResponseTimesheetTask tasks_get_task_by_id(task_id, x_chronosheets_auth)

-Get a particular task by id
+Get a particular task by Id.
+Requires the 'SubmitTimesheets' or 'ManageJobsAndTask' permissions.

 ### Example
 ```python